 Two-way SSL Authentication for REST

-In this tutorial, we will set up two-way SSL authentication for REST in the PubSub+ event broker using self-signed certificates.
-As we guide you through the steps, we will show you how to generate self-signed certificates, configure the certificates in the event broker instance, and validate the SSL communication.
+This section shows you how to set up two-way SSL authentication for REST in the PubSub+ event broker using self-signed certificates.
+The steps show you how to generate self-signed certificates, configure the certificates in the event broker instance, and validate the SSL communication.

 Overview